Biden puts U.S. back into fight to slow global warming

 Follow AP’s climate coverage at https://www.apnews.com/Climate

-Follow Ellen Knickmeyer on Twitter at @ellenknickmeyer .
-Seth Borenstein on Twitter: @borenbears
+Follow Ellen Knickmeyer on Twitter at www.twitter/ellenknickmeyer and Seth Borenstein at www.twitter.com/borenbears.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that the world has already warmed 1.2 degrees Celsius (2.2 degrees Fahrenheit) since that time.